adibfahimi/pixelpay-node/README.md

 ./pixelpay-node
 ```

-This will start the Pixelpay Node server on `http://localhost:3000`.
+This will start the Pixelpay go server on `http://localhost:3000`.

 ## Related Projects